Quick tools for school, health, and money decisions.

 Yes.
 It helps compare sessions and plan energy use.

-Faster running usually increases the burn estimate.
+Faster or harder running usually increases the burn estimate per minute.

 No. It is an estimate that works best for planning and comparison.